openanalytics/crane-pip/README.md

 - Installing python package from OAuth 2 protected indexes (provided by crane)
 - Fall back to PyPI if (package of sub-dependencies are not found in the private index)
 - Private index takes installation priority (regardlesss of package versions in PyPI)
 - Third party client support (pip/uv/poetry/etc..).
-Provided the needed setup in the respecive tools is done.
+Provided the needed setup in the respective tools is done.
 See [below](#third-party-client-support).

 ## Installation (from source)